A characterization of alternating links in thickened surfaces

 In this paper, we are mainly interested in links in $\Si \times I$ which are $\ZZ/2$-null-homologous, or equivalently links in $\Si \times I$ that admit spanning surfaces.
 A link $L$ in $\Si \times I$ is said to be \textit{split} if it can be represented by a disconnected diagram $D$ on $\Si$.
 A link diagram $D$ on $\Si$ is said to be \textit{cellularly embedded} if $\Si \sm D$ is a union of disks.

-Let $L$ be a non-split link in $\Si \times I$ with alternating diagram $D$.
+Let $L$ be a link in $\Si \times I$ with alternating diagram $D$.
 We further assume that $D$ is cellularly embedded.
+This implies that $D$ is connected, and therefore that $L$ is non-split (see \Cref{cor-min-g}).
 It follows that the complementary regions of $\Si \sm D$ admit a checkerboard coloring, and that the black and white regions form spanning surfaces for $L$ which we denote $B$ and $W$.
-A straighforward argument shows that $B$ is negative definite and $W$ is positive definite with respect to their associated Gordon-Litherland pairings.
+A straightforward argument will show that $B$ is negative definite and $W$ is positive definite with respect to their associated Gordon-Litherland pairings (see \Cref{minimal-genus}).

 Our main result is a converse to this statement given by the following theorem.
 The definition of minimal genus is given below.